napuzba/xpiks-website/_tutorials/keywords-suggestion.md

 ### Advanced actions

 You can also open suggested image in browser from the context menu as well as copy available metadata to QuickBuffer.
-It could be useful in case you want to take a look at other image properties like Description/Title, Author, location or anything else provided on the microstock website or not available in Xpiks.
+It could be useful in case you want to take a look at other image properties like Description/Title, Author, location or anything else provided on the microstock website and not available in Xpiks.

 <p>
   <img alt="Suggestions menu" src="{{site.url}}/images/tutorials/keywording/suggestion-menu.png" class="small-12 large-12" />